-Most complaints received in 2018-19 were from members of the public.
+All complaints received in 2018-19 were from members of the public.

-The ACT Judicial Council receives a steady number of complaints from across the community.
-The Council's complaint-handling role contributes to a fair and accountable judiciary for the Australian Capital Territory.
+The ACT Judicial Council (the Council) receives a small but steady number of complaints from across the community.
+The Council's complaint handling role contributes to a fair and accountable judiciary for the Australian Capital Territory.